syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-Blazor.md

 ---
-title: Convert PowerPoint to PDF in Blazor | Syncfusion
+title: Convert PowerPoint to Image in Blazor | Syncfusion
-description: Convert PowerPoint to PDF in Blazor using .NET Core PowerPoint library (Presentation) without Microsoft PowerPoint or interop dependencies.
+description: Convert PowerPoint to image in Blazor using .NET Core PowerPoint library (Presentation) without Microsoft PowerPoint or interop dependencies.
 platform: file-formats
 control: PowerPoint
 documentation: UG
 ---

-# Convert PowerPoint to PDF in Blazor
+# Convert PowerPoint to Image in Blazor

 Syncfusion PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and convert PowerPoint documents programmatically without **Microsoft PowerPoint** or interop dependencies.
-Using this library, you can **convert a PowerPoint to PDF in Blazor**.
+Using this library, you can **convert a PowerPoint to image in Blazor**.

 ## Server app